Cosby1992/rabbit_prometheus_grafana/README.md

 - **RabbitMQ**: A message broker used to handle message queues.
 - **Prometheus**: A time-series database and monitoring system that scrapes metrics from RabbitMQ.
 - **Grafana**: A visualization tool for monitoring and analyzing metrics on custom dashboards.
+- **Example Project**: A sample Node.js application to simulate RabbitMQ activity, showcasing real-time metrics.

 ## Getting Started

 1. Clone the repository:

    ```bash
    git clone <repository-url>
    cd rabbitmq-prometheus-grafana
    ```

+2. Create a .env file from example.env:

+   - Set Grafana credentials in the .env file.
+   - RabbitMQ URI is already provided in example.env (using the default user from rabbitmq.conf), but you can update it if needed.

-2. Start the services with Docker Compose:
+3. Start the services with Docker Compose:

    ```bash
    docker-compose up -d
    ```

-3. Access the services:
+4. Access the services:

    - **RabbitMQ Management Console**: [http://localhost:15672](http://localhost:15672)
    - **Prometheus Dashboard**: [http://localhost:9090](http://localhost:9090)
    - **Grafana Dashboard**: [http://localhost:3000](http://localhost:3000)

-4. **Grafana Setup**:
+5. **Grafana Setup**:
-   - Login to Grafana with credentials defined in env file.
+   - Login to Grafana with credentials defined in the `.env` file.
    - The Prometheus data source is pre-configured to fetch RabbitMQ metrics.
    - A RabbitMQ metrics dashboard is automatically loaded; you can customize it as needed.